liangyuxuan1/phasefunction/README.md

 The command line MOSE program is located in /MOSE along with the dependency runtime libraries.
 The phantom and simulation parameters are listed in the "mse" config file.
 Some parameters, such as the absorption coefficient $\mu_a$, scattering coefficient $\mu_s$, anisotropy factor $g$ of H-G function, and refractive index $n$, can be overridden by command line parameters.

 `` moseVCTest.exe configFileName outputDataFileName mu_a mu_s g n``

+I wrote a MATLAB program ([Step1_GenerateRawData_CW.m](Step1_GenerateRawData_CW.m)) to simulate light propagation in a homogeneous slab tissue with typical optical parameters of $u_a=0.05$, $u_s=10$, and $n=1.3$.
+The anisotropy factor $g$ varies from -1 to 1 with a step of 0.025.
+For each g value, MOSE was run 100 times to generate train data for the neural network, and 30 times to generate the test data.

+Since MOSE saves all the side view observations of the slab, another MATLAB program ([Step2_ChangeRawData2Mat_CW.m](Step2_ChangeRawData2Mat_CW.m)) was written to extract only the top view observations.
+The results are saved in mat format to maintain the data accuracy.